Five essential skills for an analyst

 Julia is also handy for implementing mathematical concepts and can help deal with matrices.
 It can be useful in back- and front-end programming as well.

-Fluency in many programming languages is important for not only data analysis but also collaboration.
-Collaboration is key in the data analysis profession, and fluency in several languages enables analysts to communicate with each other and interpret their peers’ work.
+Fluency in a number of programming languages is important for not only data analysis but also collaboration.
+Collaboration is key in the data analysis profession and fluency in several languages enables analysts to communicate with each other and interpret their peers’ work.

-For true success in business, any specialist in any industry must develop a broader understanding of business itself.
-The most valuable players in organisations are the ones that understand what it is that their team-mates require, and know how to deliver in order to have those needs met.
-The superstars of the business world are the ones who know in advance what it is that their team-mates are going to need, and deliver before their team-mates even ask.
+For true success in business, specialists in any industry must develop a broader understanding of business itself.
+The most valuable players in an organisation are those who understand what their team-mates require and know how to deliver to meet those needs.
 This predictive ability is part of the magic and power of data analysis, meaning data analysts are in the perfect position to impress, as long as their business knowledge is up to date.